charm-and-friends/charm-in-the-wild/README.md

 <!--lint ignore double-link awesome-git-repo-age awesome-github -->
 <!-- TODO: remove awesome-git-repo-age when repo is older than 30 days -->

-# Charm in the wild
+# Charm In The Wild

 This is your one-stop shop to find *incredible* community projects built with the [Charm](https://github.com/charmbracelet/) stack.
 Get inspired, and most importantly, get building!